jhnwnstd/thesis/README.md

 If you encounter issues:

 1. Ensure all prerequisites are correctly installed and up to date.
-Certainly!
-Here’s a refined and more concise version of the instruction:
 2. Ensure that KenLM is properly installed and configured.
-Check that the `KENLM_MAX_ORDER` value used during compilation matches the `MAX_ORDER` evironment value specified during the Python module installation.
-This step may pose challenges, so refer to the [KenLM documentation](https://github.com/kpu/kenlm) for troubleshooting.
-Patience and persistence are key to resolving any issues.
+Check that the `DKENLM_MAX_ORDER` value used during compilation matches the `MAX_ORDER` environment value specified during the Python module installation.
 3. Verify that input data files are in the correct locations within the `main/data/corpora/` directory.
 4. Check the log files in the `data/logs` directory for detailed error messages and stack traces.
 5. Ensure your Python virtual environment is correctly activated and all dependencies are installed.
 6. If you're having issues with specific analyses, try running the `1_DATA_CLEANER.py` script again to ensure your data is properly formatted.

 For persistent problems, please open an issue on the GitHub repository with a detailed description of the error, steps to reproduce it, and relevant parts of the log files.

+## Contributing

+Contributions are welcome.
+Please fork the repository and create a pull request with your changes.

 ## License